Swimm-Demo/aws-mainframe-modernization-carddemo/.swm/main-menu-interface-comen01c.qa53x6s7.sw.md

 ---
 title: Main Menu Interface (COMEN01C)
 ---

 The <SwmToken path="/app/cbl/COMEN01C.cbl" pos="2:7:7" line-data="      * Program     : COMEN01C.CBL" repo-id="Z2l0aHViJTNBJTNBa3luZHJ5bC1hd3MtbWFpbmZyYW1lLW1vZGVybml6YXRpb24tY2FyZGRlbW8lM0ElM0FTd2ltbS1EZW1v" repo-name="aws-mainframe-modernization-carddemo">`COMEN01C`</SwmToken> program serves as the main menu interface for regular users in the application.

 # Usages

+This program is used multiple times in the codebase as represented in the following diagram:

+(Note - these are only some of the usages of this program)

 ```mermaid
 graph TD